 Install a Sprinkler System to Maintain Your Rental Property Lawn

-If you’re not into the look of an xeriscape outdoor area, but want to ensure your front and back yard are well taken care of, we suggest updating your rental property with a sprinkler system.
+If you’re not into the look of an xeriscape outdoor area, but want to ensure your front and backyard are well taken care of, we suggest updating your rental property with a sprinkler system.
 Another alternative is to ask your tenant to water the lawn every week.
 If this isn’t an option, you would have to hire a gardener, or stop by the rental to water the lawn yourself.
-The bottom line is, a tenant may not be interested in watering the lawn, a gardener can be expensive, and you may not have the time to stand around watering lawns.
+The bottom line is that a tenant may not be interested in watering the lawn, a gardener can be expensive, and you may not have the time to stand around watering lawns.
 A sprinkler system is looking pretty good right now, isn’t it?

 Update with Potted Greenery for Great Curb Appeal